erlandsson-tavelsas/iot-lnu/README.md

 [Guide - Setup environment on you computer](https://hackmd.io/hMq4hSCJRIiwoeD2YKeILQ)

 The installation of the Indoor gateway is a straight forward task, where I first registered an account at The Things Network.
 From there I opened up the Console and selected the cluster node **Europe 1** and then claim my newly purchased gateway.
-Claiming basically means configure and make available.
+Claiming basically means configure and make it available.

 [Guide - Claim your TTSv3 Gateway](https://www.thethingsindustries.com/docs/gateways/gateway-claiming/claim-gateways/)

 >![List of gateways in The Things Stack Console](img/gateways-ttnv3.png)
->Fig 1, my registered/claimed gateways
+>Fig 1, registered/claimed gateways displayed in the TTS Console

 As you can see there I've two registered gateways, the TTIG and the previously mentioned 1-channel *Dragino LG01-N*.
 The difference is the cluster association where the older one can't be registered for the Europe 1 cluster but only